 On the morning of the exam have a breakfast.
 Ideally something without too much sugar (your body will use this quickly, give you a "rush" and then you will feel flat and tired during the exam).
-Have something with complex carbohydrates (muesli, Weetabix, brown bread toast, etc), this will break down slowly and give you a steady, constant trickle of energy.
+Have something with complex carbohydrates (muesli, Weetabix, brown bread toast, etc.), this will break down slowly and give you a steady, constant trickle of energy.

-During the exam, have some sweets and some water with you.
+During the exam, have some sweets (no wrappers, in a clear container or plastic bag only) and some water with you (clear bottle, no labels).
 Keep the sweets on the desk so that they can be seen.
 Don't go overboard, or eat something noisy, otherwise they will be confiscated, but a packet of extra strong mints will be a good idea, as sucking on one every ten minutes or so will give you an energetic top up throughout the exam.

 Some days you will have a number of exams, so make sure that you eat and drink in between.
-Do not drink caffeine before or during the exam (coffee, tea, coke, RedBull etc) as again these will give you a big rush of energy, and you will then feel flat and tired a few minutes later.
+Do not drink caffeine before or during the exam (coffee, tea, coke, Red Bull etc.) as again these will give you a big rush of energy, and you will then feel flat and tired a few minutes later.
 Drink water instead.